trifork/secure-device-grid/apps/MDGChat-iOS/README.md

 # Secure Device Grid iOS Chat App

-This project demonstrates the basic use of MDG (Mobile Device Grid) on iOS.
+This project demonstrates the basic use of SDG (Secure Device Grid) on iOS using the *MDG.framework*.

 ## Instructions